wlonk/arcadia/arcadia.md

 Just add NPCs when you need, don't worry about connectedness of graph.
 They will eventually connect.

-**Reinclude** "it's not going to be that easy", for PCs and GM.

-Season-start goals.
-Tie to end-of-season advancement.
-Write down people's concrete goals!
-GM should do same for some NPCs.

-What I'd really like is a game where you set some goals, and then in the moment, the mechanics make surprising nuance, change, variation happen.

-(Considering vignt-un idea, where the NPCs have an intrinsic card + 1 dealt card, PCs get one face down and one or more face up.
-But that's focusing on the wrong area of play for the moment, I think.)

-New season should include new characters.

----

 Games are better when they ask questions than when they provide answers.
 This game asks this question: